 Answer: No!
 So, for the trekking routes, you need to have cash Nepali rupees because credit cards work only in the bigger city tours/city areas.Question: When should I book my trip and what is the payments terms?

 Answer: We provide porters to transfer your luggage.
-As we are a responsible trekking tour operator agency, our each porter carry maximum 25 kilo of your backpack which means 2 guests (12.5 kg luggage of each guest): 1 porter basis.Question: How much distance do I walk each day?
+As we are a responsible trekking tour operator agency, our every porter carries a maximum 25 kilo of your backpack which means 2 guests (12.5 kg luggage of each guest): 1 porter basis.Question: How much distance do I walk each day?

 Answer: When walking/trekking in the mountains, the distance you cover each day can vary greatly due to a gradient, terrain, and altitude.
 As such it is very hard to give specific distances on each day, however, you have to be prepared to walk roughly about 5 hours each day.Question: Do I need walking polls for Gokyo chola pass trek?